Piccola e fragile: Background

 Drupi's major hit, the single topped the Italian hit parade in the 1974 summer, and its success revamped in 1989, when a new version of the song was used as opening theme of the telenovela Topacio.

 Cover versions

-The song was covered by several artists, including Jorge Ruiz "Sabu" (in a Spanish-language version titled "Pequeña y frágil"), Albano Carrisi, The Italian Tenors, Piergiorgio Farina, Norman Candler.
+The song was covered by several artists, including Albano Carrisi, The Italian Tenors, Piergiorgio Farina, Norman Candler and, in a Spanish-language version titled "Pequeña y frágil", Sabú.
 Flamingokvintetten's cover version, titled "Är du lycklig nu", topped the Swedish hit parade.